hotnuma/sysconfig/Readme.md

     choose `Install` for the text based installer
     let the domain name blank or enter a local domain such as : `mydomain.local`
-    let the root password blank in order to use `sudo`
+    let the root password blank in order to use `sudo`.

 * Upgrade packages